Kid British

+Kid British (often stylised as KiD BRiTiSH) was a British four-piece band, formed in Manchester, England, in 2007.
+The group was known for their eclectic sound inspired by indie rock, ska, and hip-hop.

-Kid British, often styled as KiD BRiTiSH, were a British 6-piece music group, hailing from Manchester, England.
-The band was composed of Adio Marchant (vocals), Simeon McLean (vocals), Sean Mbaya (vocals/guitar/keyboard), Dominick Allen (vocals/rhythm guitar), Mykey Wilson (drums) and Tom Peek (bass guitar).
+The band consisted of Adio Marchant, James Mayer, Simeon McLean (all vocals), and Sean Mbaya (vocals, guitar, keyboards and saxophone).
+For live performances, they were joined by touring musicians Dominick Allen (vocals and rhythm guitar), Tom Peek (bass guitar), and Mykey Wilson (drums).

-Former members were James Mayer (vocals), Tom Peek (bass) who both left for personal reasons.
-Adio Marchant has since developed his own indie pop side project called Bipolar Sunshine.
-His debut EP, Aesthetics, was released on 18 June 2013, and the single Rivers was iTunes free single of the week, in the week commencing 14 July 2013.
+Adio Marchant has since embarked on his solo career as Bipolar Sunshine.
+His debut EP, Aesthetics, was released on 18 June 2013, and the single "Rivers" was iTunes' free single of the week, in the week commencing 14 July 2013.

 History

-Kid British came into existence when Sean Mbaya from Prestwich (who worked as a producer under the name Kid British) worked with a band called Action Manky - made up of schoolmates Adio Marchant from Chorlton and Simeon McLean and James Mayer from Withington - all joined forces in 2007 to form the band, initially known as Kid British & the Action Manky, but soon shortened to simply Kid British.
-The band signed to Mercury Records in May 2008, signed a long-term publishing deal with EMI Music Publishing in June, and released their first single "Elizabeth" (7" vinyl only) on the 'Another Music Another Kitchen' label in the October of that same year.
-Their first Mercury release followed in the form of the Leave London (10" vinyl & digital download) EP featuring the tracks "She Will Leave", "Lost in London" and "Elizabeth", which was promoted by ten "guerilla gigs" in one day at various London tube stations, which led to the band playing an impromptu version of one of the tracks from the EP in front of Mayor Boris Johnson when they found themselves in the same train carriage.
-The four core members were joined in the band by musicians Tom Peek (bass guitar), Dominick Allen (rhythm guitar), and Mikey Wilson (drums).
+Kid British came into existence when Sean Mbaya from Prestwich (who worked as a producer under the name Kid British) worked with a band called Action Manky - made up of schoolmates Adio Marchant from Chorlton and Simeon McLean and James Mayer from Withington - who all joined forces in 2007 to form the band, initially known as Kid British & the Action Manky, but soon shortened to simply Kid British.
+The band signed to Mercury Records in May 2008, signed a long-term publishing deal with EMI Music Publishing in June, and released their first single "Elizabeth" (7" vinyl only) via the Another Music = Another Kitchen record label in October of that same year.
+Their first Mercury release followed in the form of the Leave London (10" vinyl & digital download) EP featuring the tracks "She Will Leave", "Lost in London" and "Elizabeth", which was promoted by ten "guerrilla gigs" in one day at various London tube stations, which led to the band playing an impromptu version of one of the tracks from the EP in front of Mayor Boris Johnson when they found themselves in the same train carriage.

-The band received regular airplay from BBC Radio One's Chris Moyles and also played support slots with The Enemy (2007), The Specials (2009) & UB40 (2010).
+The band received regular airplay from BBC Radio One's Chris Moyles and also played support slots for the Enemy (2007), the Specials (2009) and UB40 (2010).

-The band released the single "Our House Is Dadless", which samples the Madness track "Our House" on 7 July 2009, peaking at number 63 in the UK Singles Chart in its first week of release.
-The band's It Was This Or Football First Half EP reached number 67 in the UK in its first week of release, dropping out of the top 75 entirely the following week.
-The mooted Second Half, originally advertised within the liner notes of the 'First Half' as being due for release in September 2009, remains unreleased, and the full twelve-track album that combined the two was not commercially released, although promotional copies were issued.
-In February 2010, the band announced that they were recording new tracks for the album and that it was now planned to be released in Summer 2010.
+The band released the single "Our House Is Dadless" on 7 July 2009, which samples the Madness song "Our House", peaking at No. 63 on the UK Singles Chart in its first week of release.
+The band's It Was This or Football First Half EP reached No. 67 in the UK in its first week of release, dropping out of the top 75 entirely the following week.
+The mooted Second Half, originally advertised within the liner notes of the First Half as being due for release in September 2009, remains unreleased, and the full twelve-track album that combined the two was not commercially released, although promotional copies were issued.
+In February 2010, the band announced that they were recording new tracks for the album and that it was now planned to be released in summer 2010.